-- 7. Assist with supporting volunteer follow-through on assigned responsibilities; - 8.
-Make a financial contribution to support the campaign; and - Other fundraising efforts by both parties: - 1.
-Either party may include this campaign as part of a larger campaign, allowing for a larger pool of candidates and raising the profile of this effort, such as The Trust for Public Land's Power of Place Campaign; and, - 2.
-Either party may engage in fundraising activities outside this campaign, for general support of their organizations or for other activities unrelated to this effort.
-These efforts will not recognize the other party. - Solicitations: - 1.
-In all cases, both parties will attempt to ask prospects for cash and pledges that are the least restrictive, i.e., for the project as a whole, not components. - Gifts received: - 1.
-All pledges to the campaign will be accounted for by The Trust for Public Land; - 2.
+- 1. All pledges to the campaign will be accounted for by Trust for Public Land; - 2.
 All restrictions will be written by the donor; - 3.
 No pledges will be accepted with payment schedules that exceed 1 year; - 4.
 No pledges will be accepted for amounts less than \$10,000; - 5.
 Pledges will be accepted only for schedules that include a payment within the campaign timeframe; - 6.
 Pledges received for the general effort will be collected as negotiated with the donor; and - 7.
-The Trust for Public Land does not accept conditional gifts or gifts that are restricted by the successful completion of the purchase of the Kānewai Spring Site. - Spending the contributions for the acquisition and stewardship: - 1.
-If we succeed in purchasing the Kānewai Spring Site, the campaign funds will be spent down as follows: - First Funds Out: Acquisition project expenses (\$\\\\\goal) (to TPL) - Second Funds Out: Online fundraising fees (\$\\\\\goal) (to TPL) - Third Funds Out: Conservation easement stewardship endowment (\$\\\\\\goal) (possibly through MFHC) - Fourth Funds Out: Split equally between TPL future conservation work (\$\\\\goal) and MFHC's Kānewai Spring stewardship fund (\$\\\\ goal). - 2.
+Trust for Public Land does not accept conditional gifts or gifts that are restricted by the successful completion of the purchase of the Kānewai Spring Site. - Spending the contributions for the acquisition and stewardship: - 1.
+If we succeed in purchasing the Kānewai Spring Site, the campaign funds will be spent down as follows: - First Funds Out: Acquisition project expenses (\$ goal) (to TPL) - Second Funds Out: Online fundraising fees (\$ goal) (to TPL) - Third Funds Out: Conservation easement stewardship endowment (\$goal) (possibly through MFHC) - Fourth Funds Out: Split equally between TPL future conservation work (\$goal) and MFHC's Kānewai Spring stewardship fund (\$ goal). - 2.
 If we receive more contributions than are needed, the additional contributions will cover any unforeseen project expenses of either MFHC or TPL, and then be divided evenly (50/50) between TPL and MFHC.
 TPL and MFHC may choose to contribute some of the possible additional funds raised to cover the signage discussed below. - 3.
 If the project succeeds (TPL purchases and conveys the Kānewai Spring Site to MFHC), but we receive less contributions than are needed (the campaign goal is not reached), the parties will split the funds as described in the Funding Scenarios that TPL and MFHC previously approved (attached as "Exhibit A"), and hereby confirm with the execution of this MOU. - 4.
 If the project fails (TPL and MFHC are not able to purchase the Kānewai Spring Site), TPL would immediately request permission from institutional and major donors (donations \$10,000 and above) to use their funds to cover the costs of the project as well as fund other work by both partner organizations.
 Any institutional and major donors which want their funds returned will have their funds returned by the organization that is holding the funds.
 If these donors agree to use their funds for project costs and other TPL/MFHC work, funds would first be applied to cover the costs of the project, and then the remainder would be split 50/50 between TPL and MFHC.
 Donations under \$10,000 will not be returned and would first be applied to cover the costs of the project, and then the remainder would be split 50/50 between TPL and MFHC.